 When working with Believable Magic or co-workers, you may need to share an API Key or other sensitive content with another person.
-For example, you might need to share an API Key with someone else.
 But API Keys are powerful information that you should keep secure.

 The least secure way to share information is via email message.
 Messages can live for a long time on mail servers and in people’s mail archives, waiting to be seen by the wrong person.

 A more secure way to share information is to place it in a temporary encrypted storage place and then share the key with a person who can only use it to view the content until it expires — using an expiration period controlled by the one who shares.

 - Paste or type the content into the Editor area or click Attach a File.

 - On the next page you will see: “Your shareable pasted content link is” followed by a web address.